-Acne pimples can take many forms, covering most types of spots we're familiar with, from those which are a nuisance but not a real cause for concern, to more severe skin lesions which can lead to scarring.
+Acne pimples can take many forms.
+We'll cover most types of spots we're familiar with, from those which are a nuisance but not a real cause for concern, to more severe skin lesions which can lead to scarring.
 These are the five main types of skin problems acne sufferers can experience, in order of severity:

-These are the final result of some papules which have filled with pus, and are the classic image of a pimple that most people have in mind: small, hard, red bumps in the skin, painful to the touch, and with a yellow or white tip.
+These are the final stage of some papules which have filled with pus, and are the classic image of a pimple that most people have in mind: small, hard, red bumps in the skin, painful to the touch, and with a yellow or white tip.
 Again, no matter how tempting it is, do not squeeze or pop these spots.
 Try and let nature take its course, leaving them to either fade away or burst on their own.
-Popping them only raises the risk of greater infection and thus permanent scarring.
+Popping them further raises the risk of greater infection and thus permanent scarring.

 Topical solutions are creams or gels which are applied directly to the parts of the skin affected by acne, and can work in various ways.
 Two of the most popular topical medications are Duac Gel and Differin Cream/Gel.

 Differin is another topical treatment for acne, available in either cream or gel form, both of which require a prescription.
-It contains the active ingredient adapalene which is a form of vitamin A, and works against acne by reducing skin inflammation and helping to shed dead skin cells which can block pores, leading to spots.
+It contains the active ingredient adapalene, which is a form of vitamin A, and works against acne by reducing skin inflammation and helping to shed dead skin cells which can block pores, leading to spots.
 Like Duac, Differin is applied to the affected areas once a day after washing.

 Prescription acne treatments will usually show little immediate effect, especially when taken as oral antibiotics.
 Creams and gels can have a fast moisturising effect and a noticeable reduction in inflammation within a few days, but this is only a superficial result.
-The underlying problem usually takes several weeks or even months to be properly dealt with.
-It is even possible that your acne could get worse before it gets better.
-While this is common and not a cause for concern, if you think this is happening to you then speak to your doctor to ensure that you have no allergic reaction to the medication.
+The underlying problem usually takes several weeks or even months to be correctly dealt with.
+It is also possible that your acne could get worse before it gets better.
+While this is common and not a cause for concern, if you think this is happening to you, then speak to your doctor to ensure that you have no allergic reaction to the medication.

-If you stop the course early, you may still have remnants of the bacteria in your skin, causing the acne to flare up again – and in these situations the outbreak is often even worse than before.
+If you stop the course early, you may still have remnants of the bacteria in your skin, causing the acne to flare up again – and in these situations, the outbreak is often even worse than before.

-Your doctor will advise you whether or not this is necessary, but if so a common treatment is a mild antiseptic wipe containing benzoyl peroxide, or a similar topical cream, used every day or two to keep the spots at bay.
+Your doctor will advise you whether or not this is necessary, but if so a standard treatment is a mild antiseptic wipe containing benzoyl peroxide, or a similar topical cream, used every day or two to keep the spots at bay.
 It is very unusual to continue using antibiotic-based treatments for the long term, as this can lead to the bacteria in your skin becoming resistant, making future outbreaks even more difficult to deal with.

-As previously mentioned, acne is generally caused by hormones and there is little that can be done to prevent an outbreak from happening.
+As previously mentioned, acne is generally caused by hormones, and there is little that can be done to prevent an outbreak from happening.
 Nonetheless, taking good care of your skin can make the symptoms both less visible and less painful, and also reduce the chances of permanent scarring occurring.
 Things to pay attention to include:

 Try your best to avoid rubbing or scratching affected areas, and definitely refrain from squeezing and popping your pimples – this is a fast route to scarring.

-If you shave, take care when doing so, and do it is little as possible.
+If you shave, take care when doing so, and do it as little as possible.
 Use a sharp razor blade or a good quality electric shaver, and use gentle soaps, foams, or lubricants to keep skin irritation to a minimum.